davidtakac/davidtakac.github.io/content/blog/stop-writing-interfaces-and-repositories-on-autopilot.md

 ---
 title: "Stop Writing Interfaces and Repositories on Autopilot"
-summary: "Writing interfaces and repositories for everything is considered a best practice in Android, but I think this can backfire if you don't really need them."
+summary: "Writing interfaces and repositories is considered best practice in Android development, but it can backfire if you don't really need them."
 date: 2023-03-31T11:30:00+02:00
 tags: ['android', 'development']
 draft: false
 ---

-Writing interfaces and repositories for everything is considered a best practice in Android, but I think this can backfire if you don't really need them.
+Writing interfaces and repositories is considered best practice in Android development, but it can backfire if you don't really need them.

 ## The problem
 Let's say we need to create a screen where the user can see and edit their online profile.
 No caching, no tests.
 Sounds simple enough, let's start coding.